tillbiskup/evedata/docs/architecture.rst

 * raw (*i.e.* individual) values of AverageChannelData and IntervalChannelData

   Currently, the measurement program only collects the average values in both cases.
 However, there is the frequent request to collect the raw values as well.
 The data structure already supports this.
-Given that the overarching idea of the evefile subpackage is to *faithfully* represent the eveH5 file contents, it seems not sensible to map the "fake" average detector channel saving each individual value using MPSKIP to this detector channel type, though.
-This should probably rather be done in the mapping later on and towards the dataset subpackage.

 * References to external data/files

   There are measurements where for a given position count spectra (1D) or entire images (2D) are recorded.
 At least for the latter, the data usually reside in external files.
 Currently, the file name (including the full path, starting with which version of the eveH5 schema?) is stored as value in the dataset in these cases.
 For a discussion, see `#7732 <https://redmine.ahf.ptb.de/issues/7732>`_.
+An additional complication: historically, the has been some mismatch between file number stored in the HDF5 dataset and actual file number.
+Hence, some way of correcting the mapping after reading the file needs to be possible.

   Generally, spectra (1D data per position count) contained within an eveH5 file in the "arraydata" group are modelled as ``ArrayChannelData``, with the ``_data`` attribute being a 2D numpy array.
 In case of storing images (2D data per position count), these data are modelled as ``AreaChannelData``, with the ``_data`` attribute being either a list of 2D/3D numpy arrays (containing the image data for one or different channels), a numpy array of arrays, or a 3D/4D array.